tardiobscurus/pass-gen/README.md

 **Future Changes**

+Delete selected checkbox when you are done with creating the amount of passwords.
+Got the main display, but haven't done the deleting part.

 Better encryption method to better protect your passwords if you want this to be the go to password manager.